clubedaentrega/lift-it/README.md

 })
 ```

 Lift-it scans recursively a folder for `*.js` files.
 Those files should export a `handler` function, executed when someones 'run' them.
+The only ignored file is `errors.js`.

 An example of 'item/create':
 ```js